HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 Farmington, MO 63640-5010

 After getting your claim, we will let you know we have received it, begin an investigation and request all items necessary to resolve the claim.
+We will do this in 20 days or less.
 Benefits will be processed immediately for clean claims.

 C) Grace Periods and Claims Pending

 If you don’t pay your premium by its due date, you’ll enter a grace period.
 This is the extra time we give you to pay (we understand that stuff happens sometimes).

 During your grace period, you will still have coverage.
 However, if you don’t pay before a grace period ends, you run the risk of losing your coverage.
 During a grace period, we may hold - or pend - your claim payment.

 If your coverage is terminated for not paying your premium, you won’t be eligible to enroll with us again until Open Enrollment or a Special Enrollment period.
 So make sure you pay your bills on time!

 After you pay your first bill, you have a three-month grace period.
 During the first month of your grace period, we will keep paying claims for covered services you receive.
 If you continue to receive services during the second and third months of your grace period, we may hold these claims.
 If your coverage is in the second or third month of a grace period, we will notify you and your healthcare providers about the possibility of denied claims.

 After you pay your first bill, you have a grace period of 60 days.
 During this time, we will continue to cover your care, but we may hold your claims.
 We will notify you and your providers about this non-payment and the possibility of denied claims.